FourThievesVinegar/solderless-microlab/backend/README.md

 The microlab by default loads recipes from files located in `/var/lib/microlab/recipes/`.
 Recipe files can be uploaded to the microlab from the recipes page.
 See `solderless-microlab/backend/recipes/base.py` for information on the format required for recipe files.

+## Hardware Configs

+The microlab by default loads configs from files located in `/var/lib/microlab/hardware/`.
+Config files can be uploaded to the microlab from the settings page.
+See `solderless-microlab/backend/data/hardware/lab_hardware_reference.yaml` and `backend/data/hardware/controller_hardware_reference.yaml` for information on the format required for lab hardware and controller hardware configs.

 ## API

 The Microlab backend API includes several endpoints described below.
 This list is incomplete, for more details, see the implementation at